Armen Vartany, MD, FACS: Plastic Surgery and Laser Center

-For the most part, otoplasty, also referred to as ear surgery or “pinning”, is done to set prominent or protruding ears back closer to the head.
+For the most part, Dr. Armen Vartany performs otoplasty, also referred to as ear surgery or “pinning,” for patients from the Los Angeles metro area to set prominent or protruding ears back closer to the head.
 Ear surgery is also performed for a myriad of other problems.
 Various conditions include reducing the size of large ears; correction of “lop ear”, when the tip seems to fold down and forward; “cupped ear”, which is usually a very small ear; or “shell ear”, when the curve in the outer rim, as well as the natural folds and creases, are missing.
 Ear surgery can also improve stretched earlobes or lobes with large creases and wrinkles.

 Ear surgery is typically performed on children between the ages of 7 and 14.
 Ears are almost fully grown by age 7, and the earlier the surgery, the less teasing and ridicule a child will have to endure, which may significantly affect their self-esteem and self-confidence.

 Dr. Vartany recommends that parents stay alert to their child’s feelings about protruding ears.
-It is not recommended that a parent insist on the surgery until the child wants the change.
+It is not recommended that a parent move forward with the surgery until the child wants the change.
 Children who feel uncomfortable about their ears and want the surgery are generally more cooperative during the process and happier with the outcome.

 Ear surgery may also be performed on adults.
 There are generally no additional risks associated with ear surgery on an older patient and the outcome is equally as beneficial.

 Ear surgery may be performed under local anesthesia or general anesthesia.
 Dr. Vartany may recommend general anesthesia for young children so that they may sleep through the procedure.

 How Much Does Otoplasty (Ear Pinning) Cost in Burbank, CA?